-A student must take a minimum of 30 hours of approved graduate course work, including 6 hours of thesis research and 24 hours of formal lecture courses approved by the student's advisory committee.
-Up to 8 of the required 24 hours of course work may be taken outside EEES provided they are relevant to the student's research program.
-At least 12 of the EEES hours must be taken in geology.
-Students who do not have a baccalaureate in geology must either take the following remedial courses or have had equivalent courses at another institution: EEES 1010, 1020, 1030, 1040, 2210, 2220, 3320 and 4650/5650.
-None of these remedial courses will count toward the 30 hours required for the master's degree.
+A student must take a minimum of 30 hours of approved graduate course work, including six hours of thesis research and 24 hours of formal lecture courses approved by the student's advisory committee.
+Up to eight of the required 24 hours of course work may be taken outside earth, ecology and environmental sciences, provided they are relevant to the student's research program.
+At least 12 of the earth, ecological and environmental sciences hours must be taken in geology.
+Students who do not have a baccalaureate in geology may be required to take remedial courses, none of which will count toward the 30 hours required for the master's degree.
 Candidates for the master's degree must prepare a written thesis, which is a report of original and independent research, and present and defend an oral summary of the thesis before a faculty advisory committee.